 I am referencing false beliefs from some Islamic cultural perspective.
 The first being the false religious belief known as the "72 Virgins."
 It is believed in some Islamic societies that heterosexual men who do not fornicate before marriage will be granted 72 virgin women as a reward in heaven at their time of death.
 This belief is not written in the Islamic holy book, the Quran, though it became accepted as verse and perpetuated.
 In the more extreme patriarchal religious cultures, it is used to justify certain agendas such as the banning of homosexuality and further influencing the systematic oppression of women.

 The second reference is extreme censorship in the Middle East.
-Censorship laws are prevalent within the Middle East due to strict religious beliefs.
-Products distributed with designs containing what is considered "sensitive" images- such as what is found in magazines and their covers, compact discs, cassettes and VHS covers- are subject to alterations through Photoshop, though, when I was younger, this was done with black Sharpie markers.
-Much of the censorship targets what is considered to be indecent depictions of women children, covering any exposed skin, despite most images not relating to sexuality.
+Prioritizing a representational style of painting from my education allowed me to effectively communicate my experiences growing up in the Middle East.
+I am Egyptian, though during my adolescence and early adulthood, I lived in Saudi Arabia.
+Censorship laws are prevalent within Saudi culture due to strict religious beliefs.
+Products distributed with designs containing what is considered "sensitive" images- such as what is found on magazines, compact discs, cassettes and VHS covers, feminine products- are subject to alterations through Photoshop, though, when I was younger, this was done with black Sharpie markers.
+Much of the censorship targets what is considered to be indecent depictions of women, covering any exposed skin, despite most images not relating to sexuality.

 This project is significant for its intent to bring attention to misconceptions within societies.
 By drawing a comparison between Western oil painting and flawed Islamic belief, I am confronting viewers with the similarities of misconceptions between both East and West worlds.
 In this project, I emphasize for viewers how many cultural issues are globally, rather than regionally, perpetuated by masculine patriarchal culture and are further represented in history through the male gaze.